Zer0-b0t/rebuildle/README.md

 - **Daily** — one shared puzzle per day (same team for everyone), drawn from the recognizable-teams pool with a year-seeded rotation.
 - **Free Play** — endless rounds; **Normal** (recognizable teams) or **Hard** (every team).
-- 8-guess limit.
+- 5-guess limit.
 Results share as an emoji grid.

 ### Comparison columns
-Team · Rookie Year · Clearance · Serialization · Shooter · Team Color · Climb · Intake
+Team · Rookie Year · Clearance · Serialization · Shooter · Team Color · Climb · Intake (as a filler)

-- **Shooter** — `Turret` / `Double Turret` / `Dumper`.
-Single vs double turret is an orange *partial* match.
-- **Team Color** — a set of 1–2 colors; green = same set, yellow = shares one, gray = none.

 ## Data
 Robot attributes live in [`rebuildle_data.json`](rebuildle_data.json), exported by the